Ryan Merkley (ice hockey)

-Ryan Merkley (born August 14, 2000) is a Canadian professional ice hockey defenceman for the Colorado Eagles of the American Hockey League (AHL) as a prospect to the Colorado Avalanche of the National Hockey League (NHL).
+Ryan Merkley (born August 14, 2000) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for Avangard Omsk of the Kontinental Hockey League (KHL).
 Merkley was drafted in the first round, 21st overall, by the San Jose Sharks in the 2018 NHL Entry Draft.

 Playing career

 Minor Hockey

 Merkley played His U16 year with the Toronto Jr Canadians of the GTHL.
 He was also called up and played 2 games with the Jr Canadians of the OJHL.